stevenaproctor/hmrc-screens/README.md

 ### 1. Run the tool

-1. Open your terminal and navigate to the root directory
+1. Open your terminal and navigate to the root folder
 2. Type `npm start`
 3. Follow the prompts